.22 Hornet vs .22 Magnum: A Comprehensive Comparison

 Subsonic or suppressor-friendly loads using Trail Boss

-Cast bullet small game loads for ultra-quiet plinking
+Cast bullet small game loads for ultra-quiet shooting

-Match-grade custom rounds with tuned seating depth and powder charge
+Match-grade custom rounds with optimized seating depth and powder charge

 Example Loads